jessitron/library-scavenger-hunt/ACTIVE.md

 Hero Section

 - Eye-catching image or illustration: placeholder image for now
-- Main call-to-action button (Register/Sign Up): Get a Clue Sheet (links to another page with more detailed instructions)
+- Main call-to-action button (Register/Sign Up): Get a Clue Sheet (links to "get started" section)
 - Key event highlights (prizes, duration, etc.): Charming prizes for all participants!

 Event Details

-- What is the scavenger hunt?
+- The hunt should take less than 30 minutes.
-- How it works/rules
+- Do it with your friends!
+- Available any time in September 2025
+- Prizes for all participants!

+Get Started

+- Grab a clue sheet at the front of the library
 - Use the starting clue to find a location in the library.
 Find the words to fill in the blanks of the next clue there.
 - Each location will show you some cool thing you can do at the library!
 - Asking for help is never cheating!
 The library staff are here to help you!
-- Duration and format
-  - The hunt should take less than 30 minutes.
-  - Do it with your friends!
-  - Available any time in September 2025

-Registration Information

-- No registration necessary.
-Pick a clue sheet at the front of the library
-- Bring a pencil or pen.
-No further technology needed

 FAQ Section